ddmitov/perl-executing-browser/README.md

     Please note, that log files can rapidly grow in size because every requested link is logged.
 If disc space is an issue, writing log files can be turned off by simply removing or renaming ```{PEB_binary_directory}/logs```.

 **Settings based on JavaScript code:**
-JavaScript-based settings have three main functions:
+JavaScript-based settings have two functions:
-1. to facilitate the development of fully translated and multilanguage applications by providing labels for the context menu and JavaScript dialog boxes with no dependency on compiled Qt translation files,
+1. to facilitate the development of fully translated and multilanguage applications by providing labels for the context menu and JavaScript dialog boxes with no dependency on compiled Qt translation files and
-2. to prevent data loss when user tries to close a local page containing unsaved data in an HTML form and
+2. to prevent data loss when user tries to close a local page containing unsaved data in an HTML form.
-3. to regulate whether new windows are maximized or not.
 * **Custom or translated context menu labels:**
   Using the following code any local HTML page can have custom labels on the default right-click context menu (if the ```contextmenu``` event is not already intercepted):